GhaydA-AlQudah/Career-Compass-USA-Power-BI-Dashboard/README.md

 **Imagine having a personal GPS for your tech career!**

-- That’s why I built this **Interactive Strategic Analytics Report**: a simple way to explore the U.S. tech job market through data.
+- That’s why I built this **Interactive Strategic Analytics Dashboard**: a simple way to explore the U.S. tech job market through data.

 - Designed with a clean and intuitive **UX/UI** experience, enabling both technical and **non-technical stakeholders** to explore insights effectively.